agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 const MY_STATE = new State(App, "Hello World");
 ```
 Both instantiations lead to the same result, but we recommend using the former one.
-After we have successfully created our State, we can start using its powerful tools of it.
+After we have successfully created our State, we can start using its powerful features.
 ```ts
 MY_STATE.set("Hello There"); // Set State Value to "Hello There" MY_STATE.undo(); // Undo latest change